HED-GIT/language_chain/README.md

 # c_all_lib_call

-a c program that should call libraries written in different languages which then call librarys in all the other languages
+a test program where different compiled languages call each other

 ## languages